trees98/bTech_DataComm_Project2_Repo/README.md

 ## Features

-- Server Checks if a received number is even or odd
+- Server checks if a received number is even or odd
-- Client Sends numbers and displays server’s response
+- Client sends numbers and displays server’s response
 - Secure communication over TLS using server certificates
 - Server and client shut down on "exit" command